int-brain-lab/ibl-photometry/docs/literature.md

 ### Bleaching, decay and temporal drifts

 Bulk fluorescence signals are unstable by nature.
-Even if the bleaching of GcAMP is limited compared with 2-photon imaging that uses much strong light beams, it still contributes to signal decay.
+Even if the bleaching of GcAMP is limited compared with 2-photon imaging that uses much strong light beams, it still contributes to signal decay (possibly starting around [40uW at patchcord tip](https://blog.mohebial.com/led-power-tuning-for-fiber-photometry/)).
 Other sources of signal decay are less well understood, but they may involve all or part of the following mechanisms:

 -   **Reduction in apparatus autofluorescence**.
 Typically, the patchcords used for photometric recordings are autofluorescent (even the "low autofluorescence" versions tailored to photometry).
 This type of autofluorescence is mostly driven by the connection between different elements of the recording apparatuses, and it tends to decrease over time.
 Recordings without any connection to a living animal can highlight this phenomenon.